 5. Get Her Accustom To Her Bed

 Another thing Heather did, was really enforce how much Peaches should love her bed.
 If she was barking or baby was fussy and we told her to go to her bed, we didn’t want that to appear as a punishment.
 Peaches has her dog bed and then her “crate bed” and she loves both!
 For her crate bed, I got her all new blankets, washed them and made it as comfortable as possible.
 She’s always loved her crate and felt safe in it, but I tried to make it extra special for her now.
-With her dog bed in the living room, we got her a new comfortable one before baby and filled it with new dog toys.
+With her dog bed in the living room, we got her a new comfortable one before baby and filled it with new dog toys and even added beds for dogs and their owners to snuggle together.
 She is still going through the new toys and loves it.
 At the end of my pregnancy, I really practiced with her, “Go to your bed!”
 She’d find a new toy or a new treat hiding there and she loved it.
 Now, I didn’t do it each time I sent her to her bed because I didn’t want her to just think she’d get a treat by going to her bed.
 However, this got her more accustom to the command and now if Maxi is crying, a visitor is over and the doorbell is ringing I can say, “Go to your bed!” and things get a little more calm.

 6. Treats & Toys

-Now speaking of treats and toys, we made sure to stock up on new treats and toys before Maxi arrived.
+Now speaking of treats and toys, we made sure to stock up on new toys and cbd peanut butter treats for dogs Auer CBD before Maxi arrived.
 We went to Homegoods the week of my due date because they always have inexpensive toys.
 We bought 8 or so and each week we’ve been able to introduce her to a new one.
 We also mix up her treats which she get so excited about!
+I also got tick pill for dogs for her just in case.
 I wanted her to feel like she was getting extra attention in this time too since she would probably get confused why all these new exciting people were coming over and not to meet her.

 I was most nervous about introducing Peaches to Maxi.
 When my water broke, we called our best friend Austin to come get her and Austin was so great!
 He took care of her and she drove around all day with him in his truck.
 Austin kept sending us photos of Peaches that day and they were having a blast!
 When we got home from the hospital, I had Paul go pick her up and bring Maxi’s baby blanket with him.
 He let Peaches lay with it and sniff it for a bit so she would know Maxi’s scent.
 Peaches came home and my mom was holding Maxi so I was able to love on Peaches a lot!
 I held her and gave her a bunch of cuddles, but Peaches wanted none of that!
 She was eying Maxi and so fascinated.
 I’ll be honest, at that point my stomach dropped.
 I was so nervous Peaches would start barking or get aggressive.
 Instead, Peaches sniffed her and was so interested.
 The first few days she would get closer and closer and by day 3, Peaches thought Maxi was her baby!